idechq/idec-wiki/docs/team_wiki/setup_wiki.md

 ## Accessing and configuring your team repository

+!!! caution "Wiki URL"
+    Starting from 2022, all landing pages of the team wikis must be pointed to `https://www.github.com/idec-teams/{assigned repo name}`.
+Failure to comply will result in disqualification on the Wiki requirement.

 The GitHub repositories for teams in 2021 will be hosted under the GitHub Organization "idec2021".
 Check your assigned repository on the [wiki list](wiki_list.md).

 To obtain the permissions for wiki-editing, iDEC team members will need to add themselves as collaborator to the wiki repository.
 To do so, follow the instructions on our page [Accessing your wiki repository](access_repo.md).
 Joining as collaborator will grant the user "maintain" permission to the repository.